amp8889/studentReviewDatabase/README.md

 - Error Handling: Custom error pages for 404 (Page Not Found) and 500 (Server Error).

-- Styling: Separate styled routes starting with 'f_' (presumably for frontend styling).
+- Styling: Separate styled routes starting with 'f_' (for frontend styling).